cavo789/blog/blog/2024/10/18/docker-joomla-part-2/index.md

 Ok, so right now, we've seen how to create a fresh Joomla website in seconds with just the `make up` command and how to bypass the installation screens by already providing useful information in our `.env` file.

 Let's try a real-world example: we are a small web agency and we wish to use Docker for our next projects and we already have three projects in our mind.
+Or, you're an individual having several websites; all with different Joomla versions.

 ## Starting three different projects